Mangito/Tree-Simulator/.github/PULL_REQUEST_TEMPLATE.md

 ---

 Thank you for your contribution to Tree Simulator Game!
-Your effort is greatly appreciated; it helps improve this project for everyone. 😄🎮🚀
+Your effort is greatly appreciated; it helps to improve this project for everyone. 😄🎮🚀